 Depth of training: psychotherapy vs. counselling

 Broadly speaking, a psychotherapist is likely to have had a more extensive training than a counsellor.
-Psychotherapy training usually includes at least 160 hours of personal psychotherapy, and training placements which included hospital-level working and extended observation on mental health inpatient units (so they can recognise signs of severe mental health impairments, and how to work with them if necessary).
+Psychotherapy training usually includes at least 4 years of weekly personal psychotherapy, and training placements which included hospital-level working and extended observation on mental health inpatient units (so they can recognise signs of severe mental health impairments, and how to work with them if necessary).
 Many psychotherapists did a counselling training first (Level 4), before going on to do their psychotherapy training (Level 7).

 A better therapist?

 A psychotherapist may have had more training than a counsellor.
 So does that mean a psychotherapist is probably a better therapist than a counsellor?
 Well, it might, but not necessarily.
 I think this really depends so much on the person, and how they use what they’ve learned/ are learning.
 I’ve known fantastic counsellors, and fantastic psychotherapists.